alper/alpernl/content/posts/i-am-not-in-the-business-of-being-liked/index.md

   - nederlands
   - photography
 date: "2008-05-08T13:55:43+00:00"
-title: "“I am not in the business of being liked.â€\x9D"
+title: "'I am not in the business of being liked.'"
 aliases:
   - /dingen/2008/05/“i-am-not-in-the-business-of-being-liked”/